d3p1/docker-magento/README.md

 -- *Advice that for now all scripts to init environment were tested and work in Linux (Debian 12)* -- *Advice that to execute init scripts is required `bash`* -- *Advice that the init scripts should be executed in the same folder where the `docker-compose.yml` files are located to avoid `stat /var/www/docker-magento/src/setup/bin/docker-compose.yml: no such file or directory` error
+-- *Advice to execute init script using `. bin/bootstrap.sh` to be able to set environment variables in current shell (https://stackoverflow.com/questions/496702/can-a-shell-script-set-environment-variables-of-the-calling-shell)*

 ## Changelog